-The restructuring provisions recorded in 2023 relate principally to decommissioning and other exit costs for the discontinued construction of the production facilities in Peterborough, UK and Dallas-Fort Worth, Texas.
+The restructuring provisions recorded in 2023 was principally related to decommissioning and other exit costs for the discontinued construction of the production facilities in Peterborough, UK and Dallas-Fort Worth, Texas.
 The Group also recorded provisions related to organizational restructuring.
 The organizational restructuring plan was drawn up and announced to the employees during 2023.